 - AGLO 1970 No. 89 – The marriage of a county commissioner to a secretary of one of the other elected officials of the county does not pose a conflict of interest as a result of the secretary's current continuing employment.
 RCW 42.23.030 does not declare illegal or void any contract that preexisted the appointment or election of the officer to his position of conflict, nor any contract in which an officer acquires an interest in good faith in the contract after it has been made.

 Special Privileges or Exemptions

-- AGO 2010 No. 3 – A special privilege or exemption under RCW 42.23.070(1) is a privilege or exemption to which a person is not legally entitled.
-A special privilege involves being allowed to do something that would otherwise be prohibited.
-A special exemption involves being relieved from doing something that would be otherwise mandated.
+- AGO 2010 No. 3 – For the purposes of RCW 42.23.070(1), a special privilege involves being allowed to do something that would otherwise be prohibited, and a special exemption involves being relieved from doing something that would be otherwise mandated.

 - In re Recall of Feetham, 149 Wn.2d 860 (2003) – The Washington Supreme Court held that a prima facie violation of RCW 42.23.070(1) is legally sufficient to support the removal of an elected official from office through a recall election.
 The court found prima facie violations of RCW 42.23.070(1) where the mayor directed the town building inspector not to enforce the building code, and removed the permit file regarding the mayor’s own property, and directed town employees not to report the missing file.